-In 1945, with only two hospitals operating in the geographic area that is present-day Nunavut, there were only forty-eight beds for just a little under four thousand people.30 In that year, however, the responsibility for the health of First Nations and Inuit was transferred to the Department of National Health and Welfare (DNHW).
+In 1945, with only two hospitals operating in the geographic area that is present-day Nunavut, there were only forty-eight beds for just a little under four thousand people.
+In that year, however, the responsibility for the health of First Nations and Inuit was transferred to the Department of National Health and Welfare (DNHW).
 The transfer of responsibility for medical programs to the DNHW contributed to the development of a clear mandate to tackle tuberculosis in Aboriginal populations, including Inuit.
-In 1939, the government figures had shown that the tuberculosis death rate for Inuit was 314 out of 100,000, compared with 53 out of 100,000 for the rest of Canada.
-Figures had continued to rise, and finally peaked in the early 1940s.32 In 1946, tuberculosis was the leading cause of mortality and morbidity in the North.33

-Even though tuberculosis had been a national concern since the First World War, very little had been done to address tuberculosis among Inuit in the inter-war period and even during the Second World War.
+In 1939, the government figures show the tuberculosis death rate for Inuit was three hundred and fourteen out of one hundred thousand, compared with fiftythree out of one hundred thousand for the rest of Canada.
+Figures had continued to rise, and finally peaked in the early 1940s.
+In 1946, tuberculosis was the leading cause of mortality and morbidity in the North.
+Even though tuberculosis had been a national concern since the First World War, nothing had been done to address tuberculosis among Inuit.
+Strained government funds and the effects of the Depression most certainly played a role as well.
 In 1945, the government created an Advisory Committee for the Control and Prevention of Tuberculosis among Indians.
 Its purpose was to look into existing efforts to identify, treat, and provide after-care to sufferers, and to recommend improved and efficient means of accomplishing these objectives in the fight against the disease.
-The committee's origins were rooted in the government's approach to tuberculosis as a problem to be overcome by medical professionals, rather than a broader socio-economic issue.
+The Committee's origins were rooted in the government's approach to tuberculosis as a problem to be overcome by medical professionals, rather than a broader socio-economic issue.